Employee Discrimination, Bullying and Harassment Complaints Policy and Procedure

 Harassment and Discrimination Contact Officer

 Informal Complaints can be verbal or in writing.
-It can involve a discussion with relevant parties in regard to a Workplace Harassment and Bullying, Discrimination or Harassment related concern in order to receive information and explore options on resolving the concern.
+It can involve a discussion with relevant parties in regard to a Workplace Bullying and Harassment, Discrimination or Harassment related concern in order to receive information and explore options on resolving the concern.
 It does not involve a formal Investigation or the determination of evidence.

-A formal proceeding undertaken by an individual with appropriate experience and training appointed by the University, to assess a complaint of Workplace Harassment and Bullying, Discrimination or Harassment in order to establish its veracity and recommend possible action.
+A formal proceeding undertaken by an individual with appropriate experience and training appointed by the University, to assess a complaint of Workplace Bullying and Harassment, Discrimination or Harassment in order to establish its veracity and recommend possible action.
 This may include disciplinary action.
 Investigation requires interviewing both Complainant and Respondent(s), any relevant witnesses and reviewing any relevant documentation or records to corroborate such testimony.